 This training can be done on HPC systems.
-After models are trained, in-vehicle HPC systems can be used to run these models and process data in real-time.
+After batch size is defined and models are trained, in-vehicle HPC systems can be used to run these models and process data in real-time.
 Without HPC, AI models cannot be run fast enough to be effective or functional.

 As technology advances, biomedical research is growing more and more digital.
 There are now vast streams of biological data that researchers can access and analyze.
 This data is generated by a variety of technologies, from genome sequencing to cryo-electron microscopes.
 To process this data, many researchers are running HPC supported AI-based analytics.

 One common use example of this is drug research.
 This research uses HPC to construct highly detailed, biological models that can simulate biological processes down to the subcellular level.
 These researchers then apply AI to determine how possible drug structures and combinations might affect human functioning.